How is Indiana Family Health Council Funded?

-Title X is the only federal grant program dedicated to providing comprehensive family planning and related preventive health services for low-income or uninsured individuals and others.
+Congress established Title X with broad bipartisan support and was signed by President Nixon in 1970.
+It is the only federal grant program for family planning and related preventive health services for low-income or uninsured individuals and others.

 IFHC also receives funds through the federal Title XX of the Social Security Act, also referred to as the Social Services Block Grant (SSBG).
 Block grant funds are given on the basis of population.
 While the funds can be used for a variety of programs, the only medical services covered under this funding source are for family planning.